Political Science Doctor of Philosophy Degree Program

-Each student takes the major field comprehensive examination when the major field committee has concluded that the student is satisfactorily prepared to teach on the graduate level in the field, which is what a passing grade indicates.
+Each student takes the major field comprehensive examination when, in consultation with their advisor, they think that they are satisfactorily prepared to teach on the graduate level in the field, which is what a passing grade indicates.

-The major field examination is a written examination and, assuming satisfactory performance on the written portion, an oral examination.
+The major field examination includes a written component and, assuming satisfactory performance on the written portion, an oral component.

 The written examination will be a twelve-hour, open-book examination distributed to the examining students by email and returned through the same medium to the examining committee.

 Oral examinations will be scheduled within two weeks of the delivery of a successful written examination.

 Both the written and oral components must be evaluated as passing in order for the student to pass the major comprehensive examination.

 The second field examination is a written comprehensive examination conducted in the same manner as the major field examination, but taking six hours.
 Passing the exam signals that the minor field committee has concluded that the student is satisfactorily prepared to teach on the undergraduate level in the field.
 Exam committees are composed in the same fashion as for the major field.

 Upon the successful passage of the scope and methods requirements, comprehensive examinations, and dissertation prospectus defense, a student must file an application for admission to candidacy for the degree of Doctor of Philosophy in Political Science.

 A student expecting to complete degree requirements at the end of a particular semester or summer session must file a Degree Application Request through MyUAlbany during that semester/session.